Real Madrid have become the latest club to eye up a move for Fulham youngster Fabio Carvalho, according to the Daily Mail.

 He has continued to impress in the new campaign.
 From the Whites’ five Championship fixtures, he has scored three goals and registered an assist, helping Marco Silva’s side establish an early lead in the title race.

-Throughout his brief time at Craven Cottage, he has played mostly as an attacking midfielder but can also perform on the wings or as a striker.
+Throughout his brief time at Craven Cottage, he has played mainly as an attacking midfielder but can also perform on the wings or as a striker.

 The 19-year-old’s form has begun to attract some attention.
 Not long ago, there were reports that Leeds United and West Ham United were interested in bringing him back to the top flight.